 The student news site of Chattanooga Central High School

-TEACHER SPOTLIGHT: SAY BONJOUR TO AMIE WILSON, CENTRALS NEW FRENCH INSTRUCTOR -- Mrs. Wilson explains the rules of a review game to her French students.
+TEACHER SPOTLIGHT: SAY 'BONJOUR' TO AMIE WILSON, CENTRAL'S NEW FRENCH INSTRUCTOR -- Mrs. Wilson explains the rules of a review game to her French students.

 DayOnna Carson